 Who is eligible?

-Homeowners who occupy their residences within Jefferson County and meet income requirements.
+Homeowners who permanently occupy their residences within Jefferson County, Pennsylvania and meet income requirements.

 This program is not limited to senior citizens or those with disabilities; any homeowner who is income eligible may apply.

-The MAXIMUM income limit permitted for participation in the rehabilitation program is 80% of the median income for Jefferson County according to household size identified in the income table as Low Income.
+The MAXIMUM income limit permitted for participation in the rehabilitation program is 80% of the median income for Jefferson County.
+Contact the Department of Development for current income limits.